arivolispark/blog/README.md

 Determinant tells the change of areas when a region in one space is transformed to another region in a different space.

+Application of determinant:  If determinant of a matrix is 0, then there is no inverse of that matrix.
+So we are compressing the dimension which helps in dimensionality reduction.

 # Notes
 Submatrix = co-factor